 Bilateral Economic Relations

-The United States and Oman have a free trade agreement.
+The United States and Oman have a free trade agreement which has been in force since 2009.
+In 2013, Oman exports to the U.S. totaled $1 billion while U.S. exports to Oman accounted for more than $1.5 billion, a 11.7% decrease from 2012.
 U.S. exports to Oman include machinery, vehicles, aircraft, agricultural products, and optic and medical instruments.
 U.S. imports from Oman include crude oil, jewelry, plastics, fertilizers, and iron and steel products.

-U.S. firms face a small and highly competitive market dominated by trade with Japan and the United Kingdom and re-exports from the United Arab Emirates.
+U.S. firms face a small and highly competitive market dominated by trade with Japan , China and re-exports from the United Arab Emirates.
 The sale of U.S. products also is hampered by higher transportation costs and the lack of familiarity with Oman on the part of U.S. exporters.
 However, the traditional U.S. market in Oman, oil field supplies and services, should grow as fields and wells expand.

 Oman and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-Oman is also a member of the Organization of Islamic Cooperation, the Gulf Cooperation Council, and the Arab League.
+Although a member of the Organization of Islamic Cooperation, the Arab League, and the Gulf Cooperation Council, Oman is not a member of the Organization of the Petroleum Exporting Countries (OPEC).

 Oman maintains an embassy in the United States at 2535 Belmont Rd.
 NW, Washington, DC 20008 (tel.
 202-387-1980).